 The VP for Administration & Finance and the VP for Institutional Advancement meet on a regular basis to align the capital priorities of the College with individual fundraising efforts.
 The fundraising priorities also take into account the interests of donors as they align with the College's needs.
-For example, McDaniel's upgraded and renewed Kenneth R. Gill Stadium, to be completed by fall 2012, was funded by nearly \$8 million in commitments from alumni, parents, and friends of the College who targeted their giving to support athletics.
-Notably, this project will be completed with 100% donor funds.
+For example, McDaniel's upgraded and renewed Kenneth R. Gill Stadium, completed in fall 2012, was funded by nearly \$8 million in commitments from alumni, parents, and friends of the College who targeted their giving to support athletics.
+Notably, this project was completed with 100% donor funds.